Gordon Giltrap: 2000s

 In 2003, the album Remember This was released.
 Featuring some original Giltrap recordings, it mostly contains renditions of compositions which influenced the young Giltrap.
-These included "Substitute" by The Who, as Giltrap had long been an admirer of Pete Townshend's skills on the guitar.
-The album also includes Cliff Richard's 'Summer Holiday', as well as pieces by Django Reinhardt, John Renbourn and J.S.
+These included "Substitute" by the Who, as Giltrap had long been an admirer of Pete Townshend's skills on the guitar.
+The album also includes Cliff Richard's "Summer Holiday", as well as pieces by Django Reinhardt, John Renbourn and J.S.
 Bach.

 Giltrap performed most pieces himself but on a couple of tracks he enlisted the help of guitarist Neville Marten and, once again, the flautist Hilary Ashe-Roy.
-Two of Giltrap’s original tracks featured accompaniment by Rick Wakeman as these had previously been recorded for a radio programme.
+Two of Giltrap's original tracks featured accompaniment by Rick Wakeman as these had previously been recorded for a radio programme.

 In 2001, Giltrap met the classical guitarist Raymond Burley.
-Burley listened to Giltrap‘s work and, liking what he heard, realised that they might be able to make music together.
+Burley listened to Giltrap's work and, liking what he heard, realised that they might be able to make music together.
 This resulted in a collaborative album called Double Vision, which was released in 2004.
 The album was recorded live at Holy Trinity church in Weston, East Hampshire.
 This was the beginning of a collaboration between the two friends which would last several years.

 Next came the solo album Live At Ambergate.
 This album explored the unusual sound effects of binaural recording which was recorded using in-ear microphones.

 The next studio album, Drifter, was released in 2004.
 This featured a very special violin played by John Bradbury.
 This violin Giltrap had picked up at a boot fair for £20.
 He asked somebody to look at it to see if it was any good.
 It turned out to be a violin made by Giuseppe Pedrazzini who was a celebrated early 20th century violin maker, and was worth £30,000, This instrument was used on three tracks on the album.
 Giltrap eventually parted with the violin for £23,000.

 The violin features on the opening track of the album, "Mrs Singer's Waltz".
 This is followed by another track, a regular piece in Giltrap's current live performances, entitled "Maddie Goes West".
 It features banjo player Madelyn Martyn who was just about to take a trip to America, hence the title.

 The title track, "Drifter", was, interestingly, also recorded on another guitar purchased cheaply at a boot fair.
 Giltrap's wife, Hilary, helped out with the vocals on this track.

 Giltrap had previously received a call from somebody who worked for music publishing company wondering if he could write a piece in the style of Django Reinhardt.
 Giltrap duly created a piece entitled "Deco Echo".
-This piece was later to be used on television program about the Poirot series which starred David Suchet.
+This piece was later to be used on a television programme about the Poirot series which starred David Suchet.